mitsumoristudio/Industrial_manage/README.md

 ## Key Features

-- Project creation and desccription, scope, work
+- Project creation and add requirements, scope, work
 - Start project from scratch or edit ongoing construction
 - Set and Visualize project goals and contacts
 - Build better relationship with clients on future projects